-- 1. Open the Acronis Core Group Policy object for editing, as follows: - In Windows Server 2003, click the Group Policy object, and then click Edit. - In Windows Server 2008, under Group Policy Objects, right-click the Group Policy object, and then click Edit. - 2.
-In the Group Policy object editor snap-in, expand Computer Configuration, and then expand Software Settings. - 3.
-Right-click Software installation, then point to New, and then click Package. - 4.
-Select the AcronisAgentCore.msi installation package in the shared folder that you previously created, and then click Open. - 5.
-In the Deploy Software dialog box, click Advanced, and then click OK. - 6.
+- 1. Open the Acronis Core Group Policy object for editing, as follows: - In Windows Server 2003: - Click the Group Policy object, and then click Edit. - In Windows Server 2008, Windows Server 2012, and Windows Server 2016: Under Group Policy Objects, right-click the Group Policy object, and then click Edit. - 2.
+In the Group Policy object editor snap-in, expand Computer Configuration. - 3.
+In Windows Server 2003 and Windows Server 2008: - Expand Software Settings.

+In Windows Server 2012 and Windows Server 2016:

+- Expand Policies > Software Settings. - 4.
+Right-click Software installation, then point to New, and then click Package. - 5.
+Select the AcronisAgentCore.msi installation package in the shared folder that you previously created, and then click Open. - 6.
+In the Deploy Software dialog box, click Advanced, and then click OK. - 7.
 If you are reinstalling or updating the agent, do nothing.